CreativeKenning/gradsitedemo/cv.md

 **Moderator of D/ARC (Discord Academic Research Network)**

--  Assisting in growing and maintaining support for scholars interested in studying Discord, fan and Game studies, and alt-platforms.
+-  Assisting in growing and maintaining support for scholars interested in studying Discord, Fan and Game studies, and alt-platforms.

 **Visiting Writers Committee:** Spring 2021